kKapalka/travelling-salesman-java/readme.md

   * Upon resizing of the city grid, the data on 'Cities' page gets updated
   * User can enable/disable symmetry constraint, forcing the travel cost from city A to B to be the same as cost of travel from city B to A. This button will not generate new travel costs by itself.
   * User can use 'Generate cities' button to calculate new travel costs
+  * Cities now have names, from A to Z and from AA to ZZ.
+Upon dragging the grid containing travel cost of cities, the names of visible cities will change accordingly

 * 20.12.2021
   * User can now set his own values for: